 Management's best estimate of the effect on profit or loss for a year due to a reasonably possible change in indices, with all other variables held constant is indicated in the table below.
-The analysis is based on the assumptions that the Bloomberg Barclays US Aggregate Bond Index increased by 6% (2019- 3%), with all other variables held constant.
+The analysis is based on the assumptions that the Bloomberg Barclays US Aggregate Bond Index increased by 3% (2020- 6%), with all other variables held constant.
 In practice, the actual trading results may differ from the sensitivity analysis below and the difference could be material.
 An equivalent decrease in each of the indices shown below would have resulted in an equivalent, but opposite, impact.

 Effect on profit or loss for the

 year

-2020 2019
+2021 2020

 \$ \$

 Effect on net assets attributable to redeemable shares of an

 increase in the indices

-Bloomberg Barclays US Aggregate Bond Index 3,258,594 452,563
+Bloomberg Barclays US Aggregate Bond Index 2,559,900 3,258,594

-The Investment Manager uses the Bloomberg Barclays US Aggregate Bond Index as a reference point in making investment decisions.
+The Investment Manager uses the Bloomberg Barclays US Aggregate Bond Index as a reference point in evaluating portfolio risk and performance.
 However, the Investment Manager does not manage the Fund's investment strategy to track the Bloomberg Barclays US Aggregate Bond Index or any other index or external benchmark.